 How Does Talc Cause Cancer?

-Talc is a soft mineral which may be naturally contaminated with asbestos fibers in underground mines.
-When commercial powder containing talc is used on or near the genitals, (sprinkled on the body, on sanitary pads, on a diaphragm or on bed sheets), fine airborne particles of asbestos can travel through the vaginal area to the fallopian tubes and ovaries.
+Talc is a soft mineral that may be naturally contaminated with asbestos fibers in underground mines.
+When commercial powder containing talc is used on or near the genitals, (sprinkled on the body, on sanitary pads, on a diaphragm, or on bedsheets), fine airborne particles of asbestos can travel through the vaginal area to the fallopian tubes and ovaries.
 These particles become embedded in the ovarian tissue causing inflammation and the development of malignant tumors.

 Several studies have shown that those who use talc as part of their normal hygienic routine have more than a 30% lifetime risk of being diagnosed with ovarian cancer compared to less than 2% of the rest of the population.
 (About 12% of women contract breast cancer during their lifetime.)

 Eventually, some of these talc users develop other types of cancer including mesothelioma, endometrial cancer, cancer of the cervix (uterine), and the bladder.
 Those who inhaled the powder particles have claimed they contracted lung cancer or cancer of the larynx.
 Males who regularly powdered their genital area report talc use has resulted in testicular cancer.

 Many of these victims attested to using talcum powder for years, but long-term use is not necessarily a qualification for filing a talcum powder lawsuit.
 Users for as little as four years have claimed bodily harm.

 National health agencies report there is no safe level of exposure to asbestos and powder inhalation risks also include the development of pulmonary disorders, asthma, or chronic lung illnesses.
 Even trace amounts of asbestos in the human body have been found to be poisonous and infants exposed to asbestos-contaminated baby powder have suffered lung and respiratory problems.